LucidaLu/overleaf-git-toolkit/README.md

 # Setup

 ## client side
-1. Generate a new key pair for ssh.
+1. Generate a new key pair for `gitolite`.
+Must be different from the one used for ssh.
 2. Edit `~/.ssh/config` and append the following entry:
 ```
 Host gitolite